ibm-messaging/mq-dev-patterns/Spring-JMS/README.md

 **MQ gateway for request / response in middle of a DSL Integration Flow**

 The Level 202 creates a DSL defined integration flow, which sends a
 request to MQ and waits for a response.
+The flows have sample do nothing filters and handlers showing where added functionality could be placed.

 It consists of 1 module.
 * **MessageProducer201** - which sets up an integration flow in the middle of which,